 All details of meetings, including a comprehensive programme of mid-week meetings, can be found in Bird News, (the club’s monthly publication for members), or by contacting us.

-Saturday 18 March – Newport Wetlands
+Tuesday 23 May – Newport Wetlands

-Leaders: Ray & Margaret Bulmer
+Leaders: Margaret and Ray Bulmer

 Leader: Geoff Harris